Or: Captain Mycroft and the Keg of Joy

 All in all it’s a great alternative to bottle fermentation and is a lot faster once you get the hang of it.
 You can also carbonate several kegs from one CO2 bottle and regulator with a few accessories, so it’s pretty scalable.

 I hope you’ve found this tutorial to be helpful!
 I plan to create others on cider-making, mead-making, bottling, yeast, and sanitation as well, so look for more along these lines.
-Please use my affiliate links for Northern Brewer or More Beer if you’d like to pick up this or other home brewing equipment, as it helps me pay for upkeep on the site.
+Please use my affiliate links for More Beer if you’d like to pick up this or other home brewing equipment, as it helps me pay for upkeep on the site.

 See the Resources page for more information about cider-making, cider makers, equipment suppliers, and more.

 If you have any questions about this content or about home brewing process and equipment, please send me a note through the Contact page or post a comment on one of the pages or posts.
 I welcome your feedback and questions.
 If you like what you see on this site, please subscribe through the sidebar Subscribe function, and/or follow us on Facebook.

 Thanks for reading!